sangkilc/ICSE-2020-SV-Handbook/README.md

 - *Offline SVs* work asynchronously to help edit videos, and upload videos to either youtube or iQIYI.
 Therefore, offline SVs do not need to be bound to a specific time zone.

+- *CLE SVs* support CLEs (Co-Located Events), and their work is largely similar to those of online SVs.

 ## SV Chairs